bfgray3/finances/README.md

 ## finances

-this is a tool to trakc my personal finances.
+this is a tool to track my personal finances.